 2. Click your client’s name

 On the Clients page, locate the client whose information you wish to edit.
 If you’re having trouble finding the client, try typing their name in the Search field at the top of the page.
-Once you’ve found the client’s name, click it to open that client’s Overview page.
+Once you’ve found the client’s name, click it to open that client’s Info page.

 3. Click Edit

-In the top right corner of the Overview page, to the right of any existing client information you have entered, you’ll see a button labeled Edit.
+In the top right corner of the Info page, to the right of any existing client information you have entered, you’ll see a button labeled Edit.
 Click Edit to open a customizable version of your Client Information page.

 4. Edit your client’s information